 For the institutional indicators a variety of information from different sources have been coded by the first author.
 The main sources were the Missoc database (MISSOC, 2018), the Health in Transition reports (European Observatory on Health Systems and Policies, 2018) and the ESPN reports of the European Union (European Commission, 2018).
+Eight indicators were distilled here (see Table 2).
 In LTC systems it is often the case that no national but regional or municipal rules apply.
 In these cases the codes refer to the dominant rules in place in the country.
 In case of ambiguous information, more information on the indicator has been searched.
 Furthermore, all codes for the institutional indicators have been checked by national LTC policy experts.
 Final codes for the institutional indicators were discussed and determined by all authors of the paper.

 Table 2: Institutional indicators of LTC typology